innovationgarage/sakstig/SakForm_examples.md

     ...     "description": "Book prices"})
     {"prices": [47, 4, 5, 6, 11], "description": "Book prices"}

-If the object containing '$' also contains other members, a mapping is performed on the matches, replacing them with an object with those members.
-The matched object is however available as @template() from within SakStig expressions inside these members:
+If the object containing `$` also contains other members, a mapping is performed on the matches, replacing them with an object with those members.
+The matched object is however available as `@template()` from within SakStig expressions inside these members:

     >>> sakform.transform(data,